[Thanks to Alex for today's game preview -yfbb]

 The Bulls’ Starting 5: Kirk Hinrich, Jimmy Butler, Mike Dunleavy, Carlos Boozer, Joakim Noah.

 Overall Performance Outlook: The Mavericks are due for a W, and the Bulls are due for a comedown after two solid wins.
 The fact remains that this Bulls team, when not at least 92% healthy (with guess who as that other 8%), is a bit of a mess on offense, and their relative inability to create their own high-percentage shots or beat athletic teams down the floor (on the Mavs, that pretty much just means MONTA BALL himself, but still) is going to make wins against good teams very tough to come by.

 Thought 1 - Remember when Monta Ellis signed with the Mavericks for $8 million a year this summer and we thought he was overpaid?
-One takeaway emerges from this cold hard reality...
+One takeaway emerges in after having actually, you know, seen Ellis in a Mavs uni...
 NEVER UNDERESTIMATE RICK CARLISLE.